Headstorm/Interview/challenges/DataScienceChallenge.md

 ### Description

-Can we use geographical coordinates paired with a point in time, representing someone's birth date, to determine the meteorological season?
+Can we use geographical coordinates paired with a point in time, representing someone's birth date, to determine the meteorological season in which someone were born?
 In this competition, the challenge is to develop an algorithm which accurately identifies a meteorological season based on the inputs of coordinates and birth date.

-The challenge is to ingest and interpret data from open APIs and other data sources.
-You need to determine which data is useful, finding the signal in the sea of information.
+You will need to ingest and interpret data from open APIs and other data sources to determine which data is useful, finding the signal in the sea of information.

 ### Evaluation